 - Economic accounts

 Canadian merchandise imports and exports.

-The administrative data collected in this program is a census.
+The administrative data collected in this program are a census.
 Data are collected for all units of the target population, therefore no sampling is done.

 Data are extracted from administrative files.

 Import data are collected via electronic transmission of Canada Border Service Agency (CBSA) B3 forms.
 Data for exports to the United States are collected via electronic transmission of United States Census Bureau data compiled from United States Customs and Border Protection documents.
-Non-US export data are received from Canadian exporters via electronic transmissions, or are captured from customs paper forms or summary reports submitted to the CBSA.
+Non-US export data are received from Canadian exporters via electronic transmissions submitted to the CBSA.

 In general, merchandise trade statistics are compiled from administrative records used by customs agencies to facilitate and oversee the flow of goods across the frontier.

 When goods are imported into Canada, B3 Canada Customs Coding forms must be submitted to the Canadian Border Services Agency (CBSA) and include the description and value of the merchandise, their place of origin, port of clearance, the mode of transport used, etc. These import documents are used in compiling customs-based IMPORT statistics.
 The CBSA electronically transmits import data from the B3 documents to Statistics Canada on a weekly basis.